LohitoBurrito/ECE445_Surveillance_Drone/README.md

  ./drone_server 0.0.0.0 5000 5001
 ```

-#### Future Server Build
+#### ② Future Server Build

+Do not run if you completed the first step.
 Assuming that you already have the docker container, run the following commands from the root directory to re-run the server code.
 ```
  cd server
 ```